Stacking of charge-density waves in 2H-NbSe$_2$ bilayers: Results

 \subsection{Se patterns and STM simulations}

 In the past years, comparison between theoretical and experimental STM images has given an important contribution to the research on monolayer, bulk and thin-films of 2H-NbSe$_2$~\cite{xu_zq-NanoT2021}.
 Although STM experiments are by construction surface sensitive, one may think about the possibility of discriminating between stacking configurations by analysing their STM characteristics.
 The idea behind it is that STM is not only sensitive to the surface topography but also to the electronic structure, which is likely modulated in 2H-NbSe$_2$ depending on the variation of the coupled monolayer structures and the stabilized CDWs in each layer.
 In STM, one has usually access to the Se-Se bond pattern of the top sublattice, which thus becomes of crucial relevance.
 The Se atoms display long/short bond modulations along the vertical direction as well as in the plane parallel to the Nb plane.
 These modulations accompany the Nb-Nb bond patterns~\cite{silvaguillen-2DMat2016,myself-PRB.98.195419}, as illustrated in Ref.~\onlinecite{myself-PRB.98.195419} for the 1H-NbSe$_2$ monolayer.
 In the latter, in-plane Se-Se bonds form triangular (hexagonal) patterns around the HC layer when coupled to HC and CC (HX); they form hexagonal patterns around the CC layer when coupled to the HC; finally, they form triangular patterns around the HX layer.
 In the 2H-NbSe$_2$ bilayer, the Se-Se patterns depend on the CDW blend and displacement and are therefore a secondary effect of the inter-layer coupling that stabilizes these states.
-For completeness, the Se-Se patterns are reported in the Supplemental Material (SM)~\cite{fabbrism}.
+The patterns of the Se-Se bond distances in the most relevant CDW states are illustrated in Figure~\ref{fig:Sepatterns}, as calculated in GGA+DF.
+We notice that, for each blend, the lowest energy corresponds to Se-Se patches which do not superimpose, see HC--HC$_{S_3}$ and HC--CC$_{S_4}$.
+One may speculate that what makes the HC--HC$_{S_1}$ and HC--HC$_{S_2}$ still relatively low in energy may be a minimal overlap of the neighbouring Se-Se patterns.